-Guest post by Jenevieve Hubbard, Beehive Floral Co.
+Guest post by Jenevieve Hubbard, Wild Flora

 In preparation for a backyard dinner party, Jenevieve embarked on a winter foraging trip.
 In her last post, she gave tips for winter foraging.
 In this installment, she shares ideas for arranging the finds from your exploration.

 There are two ways to arrange with your dried foraged finds.
 I happen to think that dried things completely on their own are exceptionally beautiful.
 Arrangement options can be as follows: